-Leaving pin 9 and 10 of the DA-15S serial data receptacle open results in a protocol compatible with UPS Aviation Technologies' (IIMorrow) Navigation devices.
+Leaving pin 6 and 7 of the 9 pin connector open results in a protocol compatible with UPS Aviation Technologies' (IIMorrow) Navigation devices.
 The Digitizer will send a seventeen byte message beginning with # AL, then a space followed by five altitude bytes; the letter "T" and the sensor temperature, two checksum bytes and a carriage return.
 (1200bps, 8 data bits, 1 stop bit, no parity).
 The following is an example of the serial message for UPS AT (Garmin AT) (IIMorrow) devices.

-Message Definition #AL +00800T+25D8 C R Pressure Altitude 800 feet
+Message Definition #AL +00800T+25D8 ^C P Altitude 800 feet